-- Remove the laser guide or outer blade washer.
+- Remove outer blade washer.
 Do not remove inner blade washer. - Wipe a drop of oil onto inner blade washer and outer blade washer where they contact the blade.

-- Fit saw blade inside lower blade guard and onto spindle.
-The blade teeth point downward at the front of saw as shown in figure 15. - CAUTION: Always install the blade with the blade teeth and the arrow printed on the side of the blade pointing down at the front of the saw.
-The direction of blade rotation is also stamped with an arrow on the upper blade guard. - Replace the laser guide or outer blade washer (see instructions on the following page).
+- WARNING: If inner blade washer has been removed, replace it before placing blade on spindle.
+Failure to do so could cause an accident since blade will not tighten properly. - Fit blade inside lower blade guard and onto spindle.
+The blade teeth point downward at the front of saw as shown in figure 19. - CAUTION: Always install the blade with the blade teeth and the arrow printed on the side of the blade pointing down at the front of the saw.
+The direction of blade rotation is also stamped with an arrow on the upper blade guard. - Replace outer blade washer or the laser guide (see instructions on the following page).
 The double "D" flats align with the flats on the spindle. - Depress spindle lock button and replace blade bolt.
 NOTE: The blade bolt has left hand threads.
-Turn blade bolt counterclockwise to tighten. - Tighten blade bolt securely. - Replace the lower blade guard and blade bolt cover. - Retighten the phillips screw securing the blade bolt cover.

-CAUTION: Make sure the spindle lock button is not engaged before reconnecting saw to power source.
+Turn blade bolt counterclockwise to tighten. - Tighten blade bolt securely. - Replace the lower blade guard and blade bolt cover. - Retighten phillips screw securing blade bolt cover.
+Tighten screw securely. - CAUTION: Make sure the spindle lock button is not engaged before reconnecting saw to power source.
 Never engage spindle lock button when blade is rotating.